top of page

 The Filter Everything Goes Through

+What passes are things built to last, priced fairly for what they deliver over time, and genuinely useful in everyday life.
 I think about cost per use a lot.
 A $200 item you use daily for ten years costs less per use than a $40 item you replace every eighteen months.
 That math matters.
 And once you start running it, you can't stop.

 What "Affordable" Actually Means on This Site